anreitersimon/swift-dependency-injection/README.md

 * Add a dependency on the `DependencyInjection` target
 * Apply the plugin `DependencyInjectionPlugin` to target
 * Declare a type as Injectable by conforming to one of these protocols
   * `Injectable` Whenever this is injected a new "instance" will be constructed
   * `Singleton` Only one instance will be created, once created it will be kept in memory
   * `WeakSingleton` Only one instance will be created, once the instance is no longer referenced it will be deallocated
-* Use `@Inject` on arguments of a types initializer
+* Use `@Inject` or `@Assisted` on arguments of a types initializer

 ## Declaring Dependencies